 Britain got its hands on Palestine in 1917 and the piano bar is themed as a colonial outpost from those heady days.
 It is equipped with languid ceiling fans, leather bound couches and an air of undeserved authority.
 Guests can peruse a collection of Banksy artworks that include vandalised oil paintings and statues choking on tear gas fumes.
 Warm scones and freshly brewed tea are served daily on fine bone china and the Walled Off Salad should not be missed.

-This space enjoys complete autonomy from the rest of the hotel and is curated by the venerated historian and critic Dr. Housni Alkhateeb Shehada.
-He has assembled a permanent collection of real heft and significance.
-Many of the most notable Palestinian artists from the past 20 years are here - including Sliman Mansour with his iconic "And the Convoy Keeps Going".
-An adjoining space is dedicated to temporary shows by upcoming artists.
+This space enjoys complete autonomy from the rest of the hotel.
+It is the largest permanent platform for Palestinian artists to showcase their work in Palestine.
+Local curators are invited to organise the regularly changing roster of exhibitions.
+Many of the most notable Palestinian artist work is on display here, including Suliman Mansour and Nail Anani.
+An adjoining space is dedicated to temporary shows by emerging artists.
 The gallery sells original work, prints and postcards.

 This home-made attraction is dedicated solely to the biography of the wall.
 It contains state-of-the-art audio visual presentations and a very old tree.
 Other highlights includes an animated history of the region, military pornography and original beach sculpture from Gaza.
 The cinema plays excerpts from the mighty Oscar nominated 'Five Broken Cameras' - and one of those very same bullet-damaged cameras is on display.